A Novel Max Pressure Algorithm Based on Traffic Delay: Introduction

 To address the scalability issue, decentralized models have been proposed, which only require local traffic states and optimize signal timing at each individual intersection separately.
 The Max pressure (MP) policy, also known as backpressure policy, is one more recently decentralized model that has been investigated vastly since its proposal for traffic signal control during the last decade.
-The MP policy was initially presented in \cite{tassiulas1990stability} for the routing and scheduling of packet transmission in a wireless network. \cite{varaiya2013max} proposed an MP control model in the context of a network of signalized intersections.
-The MP algorithm is a queue-based method in which queue lengths at each intersection approach are used to determine what signal phase to implement at that intersection.
+The MP policy was initially presented in \citep{tassiulas1990stability} for the routing and scheduling of packet transmission in a wireless network. \citep{varaiya2013max} proposed an MP control model in the context of a network of signalized intersections.
+This algorithm uses point queues to model the vehicle evolution on a link and uses queue length, which is the number of vehicles in the point queues, at each intersection approach to determine what signal phase to implement at that intersection.
 Specifically, the algorithm requires the queue lengths in adjacent links and the turning ratios between links at the intersection.
 Using this information, the weight for each potential movement is calculated as the difference between its own queue length and average queue length in all downstream links.
 The phase with maximum pressure, which is equal to the sum of weights of the served movements, is selected for implementation.
-In addition to decentralization, the favorable properties of this algorithm are twofold: 1) no need for prior knowledge on demand; and, 2) maximization of throughput, i.e., the MP control algorithm can accommodate any demand as long as there exists a control policy can accommodate it, which cannot be ensured by some classical control algorithms such as SCATS (\cite{sims1979sydney}), SCOOT (\cite{robertson1991optimizing}), OPAC (\cite{gartner2001implementation}), etc.
+In addition to decentralization, the favorable properties of this algorithm are twofold: 1) no need for prior knowledge on demand; and, 2) maximization of throughput, i.e., the MP control algorithm can accommodate any demand as long as there exists a control policy can accommodate it, which cannot be ensured by some classical control algorithms such as SCATS \citep{sims1979sydney}, SCOOT \citep{robertson1991optimizing}, OPAC \citep{gartner2001implementation}, etc.